Irish suicide data

 - Revised later again, to include “late registrations”.

-The main source of Irish self-harm data is the National Self-Harm Registry Ireland (NSHRI).
-The NSHRI is operated by the National Suicide Research Foundation and funded by the NOSP.
+The National Self-Harm Registry Ireland records and reports information about self-harm presentations to hospital emergency departments across the country.
+The Registry is operated by the National Suicide Research Foundation (NSRF) and is funded by the HSE NOSP.